 November 1/Day 1

 There are so many amazing resources for new and transitioning vegans.
-If you are on Facebook, I highly recommend joining online support networks like New Vegan Support and Vegan Beginners 101 for lots of information and support as you navigate the challenging early stages of veganism with both fellow neophytes and seasoned mentors.
+If you are on Facebook, I highly recommend joining online support networks like New Vegan Support and Challenge 22 for lots of information and support as you navigate the challenging early stages of veganism with both fellow neophytes and seasoned mentors.
 The transition can feel like a steep learning curve without friendly encouragement and knowledgeable assistance.
 Ask questions, knowing that there are probably lots of people who are wondering the same thing but are nervous about asking.

 November 2/Day 2

 If you get in the habit of always keeping some basic staple items always on hand in your kitchen, it’ll be easier to stick to your vegan commitment.
 If you have some basics like beans, potatoes, oats, rice, pasta, sauce, frozen veggies, onions, bananas and some convenience items like veggie burgers and non-dairy milk on hand, you will be less likely to return to old habits out of hunger and necessity.
 What should you keep stocked up on?
 Whatever you eat often but here are some ideas on stocking a vegan kitchen.